syedsharjil/Login-Forms/README.md

 # Login-Forms
-A simple regostration form that has been created using HTML and CSS
+A simple registration form that has been created using HTML and CSS